Pregnancy is awesome but to a greater or lesser extent, all pregnant females feel at some point certain discomfort caused by changes in their body.

 However, in the second trimester of pregnancy, the woman can also suffer some discomfort, such as sciatica, constipation, hemorrhoids, cramps, and palpitations.

-From the second trimester it is common for the pregnant woman to suffer from sciatica.
+From the second trimester, it is common for pregnant women to suffer from sciatica.
 It is an intense pain in the lower back that occurs when the sciatic nerve becomes inflamed.
 It is a pain that extends down the back of the thigh and branches behind the knee to the foot.
 It can appear on one side only on both.

 It is caused by the distension of the ligaments in the area produced by a hormone secreted in pregnancy called relaxing.

 To combat sciatica, it is best to exercise, control weight gain, massage, and avoid bad postures.
 When the pain appears, place dry heat on the area.

 They are involuntary and painful muscle contractions that appear with greater intensity in the legs, especially in the calves and feet.
 They usually appear when you are sleeping or lying down, which is when the venous return is slower.

 In this case, it is also the action of hormones that is responsible for cramps, since they affect the circulatory system, softening the walls of the blood vessels and hindering venous and lymphatic return.
 The stagnation of liquids in the legs is what causes annoying cramps.